golddranks/ganbare/README.md

 ## Configuration

+For debug builds, the following directories are used runtime.
+All files are accessed relative to the directory the app was launched from.

+* `static`
+* `migrations`
+* `templates`
+* `audio`
+* `images`
+* `user_audio`

+For release builds, only `static`, `audio`, `user_audio` and `images` are used. (`migrations` and `templates` are compiled statically inside the binary.)

-The server is configured using environmental variables, or an `.env` file in the project directory.
+The server is configured using environmental variables, or an `.env` file in the root directory.
 The following are required:

     GANBARE_DATABASE_URL=postgres://postgres@localhost:5432/ganbare_dev
     GANBARE_RUNTIME_PEPPER 256-bit base64-encoded random value for peppering the password hashes.
-    GANBARE_EMAIL_SERVER Whatever e-mail server works for you. e.g. mail.yourisp.net:25, mailgun, AWS SES...
+    GANBARE_EMAIL_SERVER Whatever e-mail server works for you. e.g. mail.yourisp.net:25, Mailgun, AWS SES...
     GANBARE_SITE_DOMAIN Set this right for cookies etc. to work.
     GANBARE_COOKIE_HMAC_KEY 256-bit base64-encoded random value for signing cookies.

+After configuring, just launch the app:

+    cargo run

 The following have defaults, and you may omit them: